yellowee/MOJE-how-do-i-qa/README.md

 - Run specific spec:
 `rspec spec/features/nameOfSpec_spec.rb`

+# Hints

+- To see the interface of Chrome browser add:
+`js: true`
+at the beginning of your spec, like this:

+`require 'rails_helper'
+feature 'my spec, js: true do
+end`

+- To stop/freeze the spec running after the chosen step you can add:
+`binding.pry`
+which stops the spec and it lets you see what happened after the particular action.
+It also activates the rails/pry console in the terminal which you may use to debug your spec.
+REMEMBER to remove binding.pry after debugging the spec.

 # Change driver
 In capybara.rb file (you can find it in spec/support/ folder) you can change driver to Headless (which means specs will run without running Chrome interface) by changing the line:
 `Capybara.javascript_driver = :chrome`